The gender pay gap is widening again. Why?

-Several areas of women’s rights in North Carolina remain under active pressure and could shift based on future elections:
+Several areas of women’s rights in North Carolina remain subject to ongoing legislative and legal debate:

 Reproductive healthcare access